Not clear about how teams are selected for the NCAA Division I men’s hockey tournament? You’re not alone.

 Q: How are the tournament teams determined?

 A: Each conference receives one automatic bid.
-Currently this includes five Division I conferences.
+Currently this includes six Division I conferences.
 The rest of the teams are selected through a series of mathematical and other criteria.
 Either way, there is no subjectivity in the process of selecting teams for the tournament.